smtcoq/smtcoq/README.md

 - Compile `name.v`: `coqc name.v`.
 If it returns `true` then CVC4 indeed proved that the problem was unsatisfiable.

 NB: Use `cvc4tocoq` script in `..smtcoq/src/lfsc/tests` to automatize above steps.

+- Ex: `./cvc4tocoq name.smt2`, similary if it returns `true` then CVC4 indeed proved that the problem was unsatisfiable.

 ##### CVC4 as a Coq decision procedure